The reserved Irishman discusses Oppenheimer, instinct, 30 years of craft, Tommy Shelby, and why he'll never call himself a movie star.

 3

-Murphy says: 'Nothing must be predetermined — so therefore you mustn't have a plan about how you're going to play stuff.'
+Murphy says: 'Nothing must be predetermined, so you mustn't have a plan about how you're going to play it.'
 What acting philosophy does this reflect?

 4

-Murphy describes the Los Alamos speech in Oppenheimer as his favourite moment because Oppenheimer 'welds together the concept of being proud and regretting it very deeply — all at the same time.'
+Emily Blunt picks the Los Alamos speech as her favourite moment of Murphy's, because he 'welds together the concept of being proud of what they did and regretting it very deeply, all at the same time.'
 What acting challenge does this highlight?

 5